ATTRACTING AND RETAINING THE RIGHT PEOPLE FOR YOUR BUSINESS

 WHAT IS WORKPLACE CULTURE?

 Workplace culture is the beating heart of your organisation.
 If you cut off its supply line, your business can’t survive.
-It’s the character and personality of your business that defines your identity; the values, ethics, and traditions which
+It’s the character and personality of your business that defines your identity; the values, ethics, and traditions which you uphold.

 WHY IS IT IMPORTANT?